 Seeing the customized keyboard shortcuts from the add-ins which are stored in.
 If you are in any .nix based systems:

 cd ~/.R/rstudio/keybindings cat addins.json

 If you modified any other shortcuts, also check

+You can create one of the existing themes, or modify RStudio theme with CSS.
 This part is quite interesting cause it will give you much more control then you need in the console.
 The technique is originally adapted from this post, which has more detailed explanation.
 At the same time I update this post, I have R Studio version 1.1.447 (2018-04-18) and R version 3.4.3 (2017-11-30).